 This is where beneficial bacteria will begin to form naturally throughout your tank.
 Over the period of 4–8 weeks, these bacteria will begin to break down harmful ammonia into nitrite and then nitrate.

 Using RODI water

-From day 1 it’s so important that you start your new tank with RODI water.
-I mention in this article how bad using tap water in a saltwater tank can be.
+From day 1, it’s so important that you start your new tank with RODI water.
+I mentioned in this article how bad using tap water in a saltwater tank can be.

 Tap water can cause so many problems with saltwater tanks.
 This is a very common mistake that many people make.
 You need to use RODI water in your aquarium from the first day.

 I have started tanks with tap water in the past and then switched over to RODI and regretted it.

 Having a checklist to help you set up your tank is something you should consider.
 Checklists are great for many things and can be used to ensure you have everything you need beforehand.